 Earnings levels continued to represent competitive returns on stockholders' capital investment.
+Our business model is structured to be able to absorb sharp changes in Mission Asset Activity because we can execute commensurate changes in liability and capital stock balances.
 ROE was higher than average short-term rates in the periods presented above, while we maintained risk exposures in line with our appetite for a moderate risk profile.
 The spread between ROE and average short-term rates, which we compute using 3-month LIBOR and the Federal funds effective rate, is a market benchmark we believe member stockholders actively use to assess the competitiveness of the return on their capital investment.

-In June 2020, we paid stockholders a quarterly dividend at a 2.50 percent annualized rate on their capital investment in our company.
-Despite the increases in ROE in the 2020 periods, the dividend rates in the first and second quarters of 2020 were lower compared to those in 2019 due to the decline in the interest rate environment, uncertainty of the impact from the pandemic, and our intent to grow retained earnings to ensure a stable capital position going forward.
+In September 2020, we paid stockholders a quarterly dividend at a 2.00 percent annualized rate on their capital investment in our company, which is 1.83 percentage points above third quarter average short-term interest rates.
+The dividend rates in the first three quarters of 2020 were lower compared to those in 2019 due to the uncertainty of the economy, and our intent to grow retained earnings to ensure a stable capital position going forward.